Paul Le Roux: Trial of RX Limited key figures

 In October/November 2013, eleven individuals linked to RX Limited were indicted in Minnesota.
 These included five RX Limited managers, a pharmacist who had supplied RX Limited and helped it set up its credit card processing in the US, as well as a physician who had issued prescriptions to patients he had never examined in person.

-Le Roux lured two of the call center managers to Romania in early 2014, in one case under the pretense of arranging for the transfer of money still owed to laid-off employees.
+Le Roux lured two of the call centre managers to Romania in early 2014, in one case under the pretense of arranging for the transfer of money still owed to laid-off employees.
 Both were arrested by local police and extradited to the US.
 One of them skipped bail and presumably returned to Israel.
 The other was acquitted in Minnesota federal court in March 2017.

 Le Roux made his first public court appearance testifying in the case in March 2016, despite his lawyers arguing that media coverage of the proceedings would put his family in danger and filing several motions to prevent a public hearing.
-A fake arrest report, dated February 29, 2016, was produced, apparently to conceal the circumstances of his arrest.
+A fake arrest report, dated 29 February 2016, was produced, apparently to conceal the circumstances of his arrest.